 The vast majority of Beloved is told from a third-person point of view that will frequently drop into free indirect discourse to convey the worldview of the novel’s protagonist, Sethe, as she struggles with the aftereffects of her enslavement.
 In chapter 16 of that novel, however, everything changes, and we drop into free indirect discourse of a very different kind—the worldview of a brutal owner of enslaved people whom the novel calls “Schoolteacher.”
 Inhabiting this worldview, seeing how that worldview dehumanizes the person whom we are closest to in this story, and having the central event of the novel described from this monstrous person’s perspective, produces a complex ironic reaction in readers that goes to the very heart of this incredibly important novel.

 Further Resources for Teachers

 Our "What is Point of View" video offers another example of free indirect discourse in John Larison's discussion of "close third-person."
 Other examples suitable for high school instruction might be Leila Aboulela's short story "The Museum," Kate Chopin's very short story "The Story of an Hour," and William Faulkner's "Barn Burning."
 More advanced students can find F.I.D. being used in a manner similar to Morrison's Beloved at a few crucial moments in Colson Whitehead's novel Underground Railroad.
 Like Oates's and Morrison's stories, these other stories' complex ironies can be partially unpacked by attending to the free indirect discourse through which they are told.

-Writing prompt: Identify moments of free indirect discourse in Kate Chopin's "The Story of an Hour."
+Writing prompt: Identify moments of free indirect discourse in Kate Chopin's "The Story of an Hour" (or any of the other examples mentioned above).
 How do these moments shed light on the central conflict of the story?